 What would it look like if instead of trying to “bounce back” to our pre-pregnancy frames, we embraced the new changes: stretch marks, jiggly bellies and all?
-I talk with Ashlee Wells Jackson, about how she’s helping hundreds of women do just that, through the 4th Trimester Bodies Project.
+I talk with ash luna, about how they are helping hundreds of people do just that, through the 4th Trimester Bodies Project.

 What we talked about:

 - How the 4th Trimester Bodies Project got started